spbnick/spbnick.github.io/_posts/2016-07-01-Making-sense-of-libtevent.markdown

 with the actual problem being solved.

 All that makes me wish for the directness and simplicity of coroutines.
-C language doesn't support them, but there are multiple implementations, some of which are quite good and even portable.
-E.g. [picoro][picoro] from Tony Finch, and a well-explained (but non-portable) attempt by Yossi Kreinin: [Coroutines in one page of C][yossi_kreinin_coroutines].
+C language doesn't support them, but there are multiple library implementations on top, some of which are quite good and even portable.
+E.g. [picoro][picoro] from Tony Finch, and a well-explained (but non-portable) attempt by Yossi
+Kreinin: [Coroutines in one page of C][yossi_kreinin_coroutines].

 If I have to start something complicated and asynchronous in C without using threads or separate processes, I'll try coroutines, but for now I have to